wibeasley/RAnalysisSkeleton/analysis/report_1/report_1.md

 <!-- Tweak the datasets.   -->

+# Summary

-## Notes
+### Notes

-**Note 1**: The current report covers 32 cars, with 6 possible values for `CarburetorCount`.
+1. The current report covers 32 cars, with 6 possible values for `CarburetorCount`.
+1. The Seattle track's phluguerstometer was producing flaky negative values; it's measurements have been dropped.

+### Unanswered Questions
+1. What does `VS` stand for?
+How was it measured?
+1. Where the cars at the Philly track measured with the same phluguerstometer and the Cleveland track?

+### Answered Questions
-**Note 2**: The Seattle track's phluguerstometer was producing flaky negative values; it's measurements have been dropped.
+1. The Seattle track's phluguerstometer was producing flaky negative values; it's measurements have been dropped.

 # Marginals